-The semi-detached 1930s house is located on a distinctive residential street in Amsterdam South.
+The semi-detached house is located on a distinctive residential street.
 New through views and spatial interventions transformed the ground floor and upgraded it to meet contemporary housing standards.
 Fine materials lend the clean-lined interior, detailed without handles or grips, a timeless elegance.

 The renovation exploits the existing spatial qualities of the house to the full.
 The intermediate floor in the original extension was removed, creating a striking, high-ceilinged kitchen cum living room with rooflights overhead.
 The generous level of daylight and the new, light concrete floor make the extension the brightest space in the whole house.

 The traditional arrangement of the other living spaces has made way for an open plan with multipurpose, space-dividing storage walls.
-On the spot previously occupied by the original built-in storage units is a central see-through fireplace.
+On the spot previously occupied by the original built-in storage units, removed long ago, is a central see-through fireplace.

-The sculptural, veneered interior object which marks the new transition from the house to the tall extension, also functions as a staircase and entrance to the garage.
+The sculptural, veneered interior object positioned between the dining room and kitchen, which marks the new transition from the house to the tall extension, also functions as a staircase and entrance to the garage.
 Integrated wooden steps lead to the wine room, located above the garage.